Soering v United Kingdom: European Court of Human Rights

-On 7 July 1989, the European Court of Human Rights (ECtHR) handed down a unanimous judgment affirming the commission's conclusion that Article 3 could be engaged by the extradition process and that the extraditing state could be responsible for the breach where it is aware of a real risk that the person may be subject to inhuman or degrading treatment.
+On 7 July 1989, the ECHR handed down a unanimous judgment affirming the commission's conclusion that Article 3 could be engaged by the extradition process and that the extraditing state could be responsible for the breach where it is aware of a real risk that the person may be subject to inhuman or degrading treatment.
 Amnesty International intervened in the case and submitted that, in the light of "evolving standards in Western Europe regarding the existence and use of the death penalty", this punishment should be considered as inhuman and degrading and was therefore effectively prohibited by Article 3.
 This was not accepted by the ECHR, as the Convention does allow for the death penalty's use in certain circumstances.
 It followed that Article 3 could not stand in the way of the extradition of a suspect simply because they might be subject to the death penalty.